Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Soft Multimodal Haptic Ring

+While complete independence and simultaneous rendering of all modalities remain desirable, we chose to use a single actuator for both vibration and pressure to maintain a sleek and compact design.
+The coordinated delivery of these cues for reproducing texture sensations is managed by the rendering algorithm described in Section~\ref{sec:rendering}.

-In our design, the pneumatic chamber is positioned on the underside of the ring, in contact with the ventral side of the finger's proximal phalanx (check Figure~\ref{fig:Ring}b and c).
-On the upper side of the ring, which makes contact with the dorsal phalanx, a thin silicone tube forming part of the hydraulic circuit is placed.
-Instead of designing an embedded hydraulic chamber like the pneumatic one, we inserted a silicone tube directly into a cavity designed on the ring to maximize thermal conductivity.
+In our design, the pneumatic chamber is positioned on the underside of the ring, in contact with the ventral side of the finger's proximal phalanx (Figure~\ref{fig:Ring}b and c).
+The ventral side of the finger is covered with glabrous skin, which has been shown to exhibit greater sensitivity to vibrotactile stimuli due to the high density of fast adapting mechanoreceptors \citep{mahns2006_hairy}.
+On the upper side of the ring, in contact with the dorsal phalanx, a thin silicone tube forming part of the hydraulic circuit is placed.
+Instead of embedding a hydraulic chamber, we inserted a silicone tube directly into the ring to maximize thermal conductivity.
+The dorsal side of the finger was selected for thermal stimulation, as prior research has shown that nonglabrous (hairy) skin exhibits higher thermal sensitivity \citep{wakolbinger2014, filingeriThermosensoryMicromappingWarm2018}.

-For the fabrication of our soft ring, we chose EcoFlex 00-30 as the primary material due to its favorable properties.
-Its elastic modulus ranges from 100 to 125~kPa and falls within the range of human skin \citep{Kalra2016MechanicalBO}, ensuring a natural feel.
-This material’s softness, strength, and stretchability make it an ideal choice for wearable and skin-attachable devices~\citep{Rameshwar2023}.
+For the fabrication of our soft ring, we chose a highly stretchable silicone rubber (EcoFlex 00-30, Smooth-On), a material whose softness, strength, and stretchability make it an ideal choice for wearable and skin-attachable devices~\citep{Rameshwar2023}.
+Additionally, its elastic modulus (100 to 125~kPa) is comparable to that of human skin \citep{Kalra2016MechanicalBO}, enabling a comfortable and compliant interface.

 The ring fabrication process involved multiple steps.
 First, we 3D-printed two identical plastic molds to form the two halves of the ring.
 These molds, made from polylactic acid (PLA), were designed to split the ring along its transversal plane and were further divided into two parts to facilitate demolding.
 We prepared three mold variations to accommodate different finger sizes with internal diameters of 15, 18.5, and 22~mm.
 We ensured that the pneumatic chamber maintained a constant volume across all ring sizes to exhibit similar inflation characteristics.